mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/memory_offload.md

 ### Automatically Generating offload Strategies

 In addition to copying data strictly according to the user `"offload_param"` configuration, MindSpore also supports automatic generation of heterogeneous storage strategies.
-MindSpore can analyze the network video memory usage information and combine the user-configured `"max_device_memory"`, `"offload_cpu_size"`, `"offload_disk_size"`, `"hbm_ratio"`, and `"cpu_ratio"` to generate eterogeneous storage strategies, and then follow the established strategy to move data across multiple storage media.
+MindSpore can analyze the network video memory usage information and combine the user-configured `"max_size"`, `"offload_cpu_size"`, `"offload_disk_size"`, `"hbm_ratio"`, and `"cpu_ratio"` to generate eterogeneous storage strategies, and then follow the established strategy to move data across multiple storage media.

 ```python
 import mindspore